 The Office of Academic Affairs in the Steve Hicks School of Social Work seeks to assist the student in exploring social work as a career choice, in planning an academic program suited to the student’s interests and talents, in seeking help with academic or personal problems, and in post-graduation planning, whether for employment or for further study.
 The Office of Academic Affairs also provides administrative support and student services, including maintenance of academic records, provision of official degree audits, and graduation certification for social work majors.
 Faculty and staff members are also available to assist students with questions about scholarship programs, degree requirements, rules and regulations, and other available campus services.
-Students who declare an interest in completing the social work program are required to meet with a social work adviser at least once each semester for academic advising.
-To arrange an appointment with an adviser, students should contact the Office of Academic Affairs.
+Students who declare an interest in completing the social work program are required to meet with a social work advisor at least once each semester for academic advising.
+To arrange an appointment with an advisor, students should contact the Office of Academic Affairs.

 Career Choice Information

-Students interested in social work as a career are encouraged to discuss this interest at any time with a social work adviser.
-Advisers are available in the Office of Academic Affairs to help students explore social work practice and settings and the development of interest in social work through academic, volunteer and service learning experiences.
+Students interested in social work as a career are encouraged to discuss this interest at any time with a social work advisor.
+Advisors are available in the Office of Academic Affairs to help students explore social work practice and settings and the development of interest in social work through academic, volunteer and service learning experiences.
 Students are encouraged to use the variety of career services available through the DiNitto Center for Career Services.

 Career development services are provided to students preparing to enter the professional job market.
 Students should inquire in the DiNitto Center for Career Services, Steve Hicks School of Social Work Building 2.214.
 The office maintains a listserv of employment opportunities and provides information about social work careers, graduate programs, online resources, and other opportunities for professional development, volunteer and service-learning placements, and social work licensure.
 Workshops and other programs are offered on the fields of social work practice, résumé preparation, and job search and interview skills.

-As a complement to the assistance available from the school, the University's Sanger Learning Center and the Vick Center for Strategic Advising and Career Counseling provide comprehensive career services to all students.
+As a complement to the assistance available from the school, the University's Sanger Learning Center and the Vick Center for Strategic Advising provide comprehensive career services to all students.
 The centers offer professional assistance to students in choosing or changing their majors or careers, seeking an internship, and planning for the job search or for graduate study.